dparoli/hrsync/README.md

 * rsync >= 3.0
 * filesystem with support for hard links on both sides
 * source and target directory should be on different devices
-* source and target directory mounted on local filesystem (working on remote target with ssh protocol)
+* source and target directory mounted on local filesystem (I am working on a remote version)

 Usage
 -------